 This process will require you to work closely with your chosen provider to ensure that implementation goes smoothly.
 For best results, run some test transactions to get staff familiar with the new set-up and ensure that all of the moving parts i.e. scanner, POS, and payment processor are all working correctly.

 Just like traditional checkouts, each self-checkout lane must adhere to data protection regulations concerning payment and customer data.
-Security features such as encryption and tokenization ensure that sensitive data remains hidden while transactions are processed.
+Security features such as end-to-end encryption ensure data is protected while in transit.
+Crucially, tokenization is used to replace the card number with a non-sensitive placeholder, ensuring that sensitive data is protected while at rest.

 Ease of use is one of the most important considerations when it comes to choosing and implementing a self-checkout.
 If congestion and long queues are currently a problem at your storefront, it’s only going to worsen if your self-checkout process is confusing or difficult to follow.